Remove it fast & Get Paid Well, in your local area.

 What Determines Your Vehicle’s Value

-Most vehicles sold for parts or metal value typically range between $100 and $500, depending on size, condition, and market demand.
+Most vehicles sold primarily for scrap metal or parts value typically range between $100 and $500, depending on size, condition, and current market conditions.
 Larger vehicles or those with high-value components, such as catalytic converters, aluminum wheels, or copper wiring, may be worth more.

 Vehicle value is generally influenced by: